CyrTec/cyrtec/README.md

 ### Programming and Network Engineering for organizations and businesses.
 If it runs software or is connected to a network or the web, I’m here to help.
 I have more than 20 years of experience in the IT industry — computer networks, security, programming, management, and the web.
 I know that simple is better and I’m brand agnostic.
 I am comfortable making specific recommendations and assisting with purchasing.
 I help clients with:

 - Network Security
 - Web Security
 - Data and Database
 - Networking
 - Cloud computing and Hardware
 - Training
 - Programming

 ### I am now accepting new clients!
 What can I do for you?

 To reach me in my home office in Charleston, Maine:
--send email to leo at CyrTec.com
+- send email to leo at CyrTec.com
--call (207) 200-8624
+- call (207) 200-8624